sampsyo/cs6120/content/blog/2019-09-25-function-calls.md

 We also extended the TypeScript frontend in `ts2bril.ts`.
 The TypeScript parser already handled calls and functions, so we wrote the converter from node in the abstract syntax tree to JSON.

-Below, we discuss our overall design decisions and their impact on our implementation.
+Below, we discuss our design decisions and their impact on our implementation.

 ### Interpretation (in `brili.ts`)